mchristen/countdown-timer/README.md

 To change the speed of the timer use the slider, the effect takes place immediately.

+## Timer implementation notes

+This timer monitors the wall clock in order to provide precise countdowns.
+It uses an interval timer(100ms tickrate) to keep track of the state of the timer.
+A naive approach might just increment the seconds elapsed by the duration of each tick interval, but that breaks down under heavy load, ie. a tick might occur after 105ms instead of 100ms and your time elapsed will start to skew.

+By using the wall clock and calculating the elapsed durations the tick interval becomes less important and more importantly will not skew the time elapsed based on scheduling inconsistencies.

 ## Screenshots

 The default state, with 5 minutes as the default duration.